Nvidia to buy chip designer Arm for $40 billion as SoftBank exits

 Within hours of the announcement, critics questioned how Arm would maintain its open approach under U.S. ownership and at a time of friction with China.

+Nvidia CEO Jensen Huang emphasised that Arm would retain its neutral licensing model and expand it by licensing out Nvidia intellectual property for the first time.

+“We want to grow Arm and make it become even greater,” he told analysts on a conference call.

-For Softbank, the sale marks an early exit from Arm, just four years after the technology group’s $32 billion acquisition.
+For Softbank, the sale marks an early exit from Arm, which it acquired for $32 billion.
 Chief Executive Masayoshi Son has lionised the potential of Arm but is slashing his stakes in major assets to raise cash.

 The move comes as SoftBank executives, frustrated at the group’s share performance, have held early stage talks about taking the Japanese technology group private, a source told Reuters.
 Those talks could gain momentum following the Arm sale.
 SoftBank’s shares soared 10% in Tokyo.